Resources

 Prepare a Pet Resume

-No, you don’t have to write out each job your dog performs at home, but a summary of your pet’s health, training, and even a few lines of recommendation from past landlords could put a future landlord at ease.
-If you’ve put enough time and care into assembling a profile of your pet, a property manager should see how invested you are into caring for the pet inside the home.
+No, you don’t have to write out each job your dog performs at home, but a summary of your pet’s health, training, and even a few lines of recommendation from a past property manager could put a future landlord at ease.

-- Veterinarian records documenting up to date vaccines and flea and tick preventives.
+• Veterinarian records documenting up-to-date vaccines and flea and tick preventives.

 back to top

-Types of Rental Pet Policies
+Understand the Types of Rental Pet Policies

 Pets Accepted on Case-by-Case Basis